-There are occasions when pupils, in order that their ultimate inclusion may be assured, are suspended from mainstream provision.
-This is known as a 'suspension', with parents/carers receiving a phone call home and a letter explaining the reason(s) for the sanction.
-Suspensions can be for full days, part days or for lunchtimes and periods of suspension do not have to be continuous.
-The length of any suspension is at the Head Teacher's discretion.
-The length of suspensions may increase, over time, to reflect the continuing failure of a pupil to adhere to the school's expectations of behaviour.
-The Head Teacher may impose a further period of suspension to begin immediately after the first period ends; or to issue a permanent exclusion to begin immediately after the end of the suspension if further evidence comes to light after the initial suspension decision has been made.
+There are occasions when pupils, in order that their ultimate inclusion may be assured, are temporarily excluded from mainstream provision.
+This is known as a 'fixed-term exclusion', with parents/carers receiving a phone call home and a letter explaining the reason(s) for the exclusion.
+Fixed term exclusions can be for full days, part days or for lunchtimes and periods of fixed term exclusion do not have to be continuous.
+The length of any fixed-term exclusion is at the Head Teacher's discretion.
+The length of exclusions may increase, over time, to reflect the continuing failure of a pupil to adhere to the school's expectations of behaviour.
+The Head Teacher may impose a further period of exclusion to begin immediately after the first period ends; or to issue a permanent exclusion to begin immediately after the end of the fixed period if further evidence comes to light after the initial exclusion decision has been made.

-If a student reaches 45 days of suspension in an academic year, this evidence will go to the pupil disciplinary committee of the school's governing body for consideration for permanent exclusion from the school.
-Please note that the Head Teacher reserves the right to permanently exclude a pupil for persistent disruption and defiance even if they have not reached the maximum suspension threshold for one single academic year.
+If a student reaches 45 days exclusion in an academic year, this evidence will go to the pupil disciplinary committee of the school's governing body for consideration for permanent exclusion from the school.
+Please note that the Head Teacher reserves the right to permanently exclude a pupil for persistent disruption and defiance even if they have not reached the maximum exclusion threshold for one single academic year.
 A pupil can be permanently excluded for persistent, serious breaches of the school's behaviour policy or for a one-off serious breach of the behaviour policy that puts the health and safety of others at risk.